 The financial assets of the Company measured at fair value on a recurring basis are included in cash equivalents and long-term investments.
 The Company's money market funds are classified within Level 1 of the fair value hierarchy which is based on quoted market prices for the identical underlying securities in active markets.
-The Company's long-term auction rate securities investments are classified within Level 3 of the fair value hierarchy which did not have observable inputs for its auction rate securities as of June 30, 2013 and 2012.
-Refer to Note 1 of Notes to Consolidated Financial Statements for a discussion of the Company's policies regarding the fair value hierarchy.
-The Company's methodology for valuing these investments is the discounted cash flow model and is described in Note 5 of Notes to Consolidated Financial Statements.
+The Company's long-term auction rate securities investments are classified within Level 3 of the fair value hierarchy which did not have observable inputs for its auction rate securities as of June 30, 2014 and 2013.
+Refer to Note 1 for a discussion of the Company's policies regarding the fair value hierarchy.
+The Company's methodology for valuing these investments is the discounted cash flow model and is described in Note 5.

-The following table sets forth the Company's cash equivalents and long-term investments as of June 30, 2013 and 2012 which are measured at fair value on a recurring basis by level within the fair value hierarchy.
-These are classified based on the lowest level of input that is significant to the fair value measurement, (in thousands):
+The following table sets forth the Company's cash equivalents and long-term investments as of June 30, 2014 and 2013 which are measured at fair value on a recurring basis by level within the fair value hierarchy.
+These are classified based on the lowest level of input that is significant to the fair value measurement (in thousands):